signaloid/C0-microSD-Hardware/docs/guides/flash-data-to-c0-microsd.md

 ## Using the `C0_microSD_toolkit.py` tool
 You can use the `C0_microSD_toolkit.py` Python script to configure the C0-microSD and flash new firmware.
-The script is written and tested in Python 3.11 on MacOS 14.5 and does not use any additional libraries.
+The script is written and tested in Python 3.11 on macOS 14.5 and does not use any additional libraries.
 Following are the program's command-line arguments and usage examples:

 ```